arturomc/fullstackjs-presentation/README.md

 	  2.1- What we will be building *1
 	  2.2- Setting up
 	  2.3- Using npm and bower as package managers
-	  2.4- Using gulp or grunt to automate stuff for us Part I (dance, monkey, dance) 2.5- Building a makeshift website using our newly acquired knowledge (just for fun and giggles)
+	  2.4- Using gulp/grunt to automate stuff for us Part I (dance, monkey, dance) 2.5- Building a makeshift website using our newly acquired knowledge (just for fun and giggles)

-	3- A bit more about node, express and the server side architectures 3.1- Do you even server-side, bro? (or, how server architectures are abstracted into javascript-able paradigms) 3.2- The magic of asynchronicity, understanding what node can and cannot do 3.3- Common server-client architetures, models and paradigms 3.4- A glimpse into Javascript design patterns (thank you, Addy Osmani) 3.5- The blueprints of our application (designing an efficient RESTful API)
+	3- A bit more about node, express and the server side architectures 3.1- Do you even server-side, bro? (or, how server architectures are abstracted into javascript-able paradigms) 3.2- The magic of asynchronicity, understanding what node can and cannot do for us 3.3- Common server-client architetures, models and paradigms 3.4- A glimpse into Javascript design patterns (thank you, Addy Osmani) 3.5- The blueprints of our application: designing an efficient RESTful API

 	4- Hands on: Javascript on the Serverside, also, MongoDB 4.1- Getting aquainted to Node.js